-D. Only medication necessary for prompt treatment of an allergic reaction, including, but not limited to, a cartridge injector, and a.
-The generic principles of safe administration of medications.
+D. Only medication necessary for prompt treatment of an allergic reaction, including, but not limited to, a cartridge injector, and

 E. The paraprofessional shall have received proper training and supervision from the school nurse as detailed in Section 10-212a-3 and Section 10-212a-7 of the Regulations of Connecticut State Agencies.